rust-lang/rustlings/exercises/24_async/README.md

 ## Using Async and Await
 Convert a traditional synchronous function to use async/await syntax.
 This exercise helps illustrate the benefits and usage of Rust’s async constructs.

-## Understanding Task Execution
-Learn about executing multiple tasks concurrently without blocking.
-This exercise focuses on how Rust handles async task execution under the hood.

-## Shared State in Async Code
-Tackle the challenges of managing shared state in an asynchronous context.
-Use synchronization tools like Mutexes to safely manage state across concurrent tasks.

 ## Error Handling in Async
 Navigate the complexities of error handling in async code.
 Understand how errors propagate differently in async workflows and how to handle them effectively.